VibhavBilgoji/NIT_GOA_HACKATHON-1/ANIMATIONS_VISUAL_GUIDE.md

-# CityPulse Animations Visual Guide
+# OurStreet Animations Visual Guide

 ## 🎨 Overview

-This guide demonstrates the visual animations added to CityPulse for enhanced user experience.
+This guide demonstrates the visual animations added to OurStreet for enhanced user experience.

 ---